-The Bayside Integrated Transport Strategy (ITS) prioritises walking as a preferred mode of transport for short trips within the municipality however, there are a number of streets where no footpath exists, which limits opportunities for walking trips.
+The Bayside Integrated Transport Strategy (ITS) prioritises walking as a preferred mode of transport for short trips, however, there are a number of streets where no footpath exists, which limits opportunities for walking.
 Council will improve the footpath network throughout the municipality to provide appropriate pedestrian connectivity to public and private facilities with the aim of providing equal access and opportunity to all.